Kinta River Education Programme (First Phase)

 • Involvement of 55 schools in GEC’s River Monitoring Programme and Solid Waste Management Programme

 • Involvement of 48 resident associates/CBOs in GEC environment education programmes – RIVER Ranger and SMART Ranger.
-As the result of the training, Buntung Resident Associates is committed in water conservation activities such as rainwater harvesting; reducing waste generation by composting organic waste; and being the eyes and ears of their river by monitoring it frequently
+As the result of the training, Buntong Resident Associates is committed in water conservation activities such as rainwater harvesting; reducing waste generation by composting organic waste; and being the eyes and ears of their river by monitoring it frequently

 • Involvement of 60 – 70 food stalls and public in Mobile River Care Unit and SMART Ranger Outreach Programme